Monostroma kuroshiense: Life history

 A number of peer-reviewed scientific literature exists on the ecophysiology of this algal genus.
 Natural and cultivated sexually reproducing environmental samples, as well as sexually reproducing and serendipitously discovered asexually reproducing ecotypes of monostromatic green alga from Tosa Bay, Japan are conspecific (belong to the same species).
 Patterns of seasonal fluctuations in its thallus lengths were habitat specific and recur annually.
 Both appearance and decay of thalli were earlier at high saline habitats, suggesting that salinity positively influences either maturation of sporophytes or senescence of gametophytes.
 Results from life cycle, thallus ontogeny, gametangial ontogeny and phylogenetic analyses suggest that this algal genus is evolutionarily affiliated in order ulotrichales.
 Type of life cycle is not a valid diagnostic character for the species circumscription in Monostromataceae.

-Uses

-This is an edible green algae extensively used as nori in sushi.